bruceadams/get-release/README.md

 ### Example workflow

-Everytime a new release is created, build a binary for the release and upload it to the release on Github.
+Everytime a new release is created, build a binary for the release and upload it to the release on GitHub.
 This example is building and uploading a Linux binary for a Rust executable.

 ```yaml
 on: